ncoghlan/misc/notes/python3/questions_and_answers.rst

 separate code paths for things that could be handled by a common algorithm in Python 2.

-In particular, many binary protocols are designed to be ASCII compatible, so it is sometimes convenient to treat them as text strings.
+In particular, many binary protocols include ASCII compatible segments, so it is sometimes convenient to treat them as text strings.
 Python 2 makes this easier in many cases, since the 8-bit ``str`` type blurs the boundary between binary and text data.
-By contrast, if you want to treat binary data like text in Python 3, you actually need to convert it to text first, and make conscious decisions about encoding issues that Python 2 largely lets you ignore.
+By contrast, if you want to treat binary data like text in Python 3 in a way that isn't directly supported by the ``bytes`` type, you actually need to convert it to text first, and make conscious decisions about encoding issues that Python 2 largely lets you ignore.
 I've written a separate essay specifically about this point:
 :ref:`binary-protocols`.